maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 4. Final: 20%
 5. Final project: 20%

 I will use the cutoffs below to translate your overall course average into a final letter grade. **These cutoffs are firm; we do not round course averages**.
 So, for example, an overall course average of 89.99 is a B+, not an A-.
-I sometimes (but not always) curve grades for each assignment, but **not** for the final grade.
-There will be no extra credit.
+I sometimes (but not always) curve grades for each assignment, but **not** for the final grade. <u>There will be no extra credit</u>, except for a small bonus for completing the course evaluation at the end of the semester.

 |Grade|A|A-|B+|B|B-|C+|C|C-|D|F|